civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

 #### CiviCRM files and database
 1. Backup your existing <wordpress>/wp-content/plugins/civicrm directory by creating an archive or FTPing it to your local computer.

+!!! note: It's important at the very least to backup your ext directory or you will need to redownload all the extension

 1. Backup your existing database using your Control Panel or other method so that you can recreate the database if required.

 ## Now upgrade the filesystem